Parking and Vehicle Policies

 - Parking is permitted in available spaces in assigned parking lots.
 Parking on the walkways, at building entrances, in buildings or in lots different than assigned lot are examples of violations of Central’s parking regulations.
 All parking lots are color coded with only vehicles having the color of permit for that lot permitted to park in those lots.

 - All students, visitors, and guests are expected to observe posted regulations (i.e. stop signs, no parking or restricted parking signs), as well as state and local traffic regulations when driving or parking on campus.

 - Student lots are assigned on first-come-first-served basis according to resident housing assignment.
-All first-year students are assigned to the Green lot.
+Most first-year students are assigned to the Green lot.

 - Anyone parked in a location other than their assigned lot type risks receiving a ticket.